 Talking about the investment, Calculating water plant cost will not be an easy task.

 This completely depends on the factors like value of the land, construction costs, the type of products you are planning to launch, the production capacity of your plant, and the level of automation or types of machinery you are going to use.

 On rough estimation we can say, you need approximately 20 lakhs (small scale) to 2.5 crores (large scale) to start a mineral water plant in India.

-Once you are done with market research and planning stage contact any mineral water plant contractor or machinery supplier, describe them your requirement, and get a quotation.
+Once you are done with the market research and planning stage contact any mineral water plant contractor or machinery supplier, describe your requirement, and get a quotation.
 Collect at least 3-4 quotations from different suppliers or contractors.

 6. Choosing a Location

 Choosing a proper location for your mineral water plant is very important.
 These are the few basic things you need to consider while selecting a location.